Maksim2498/poms/README.md

 __Windows__:

-Simply double click on `install.bat` batch file or run the following command in your terminal:
+Simply double click on `install.bat` batch file or execute the following command in your terminal:

 ```sh
 install.bat